Field Parser

 If a JSON/KV field appears more than once within an TenXObject's text, it can be accessed as an array field to access individual entries (e.g., this.myField[i]).

-To configure the Field parser unit, Edit these settings.
+To configure the Field parser unit, Edit these files.

 Below is the default configuration from: fields/config.yaml.